Last updated on February 7th, 2013 at 05:06 pm

-My new friend’s business happens to be food, but listening to her talk, it hit me that food is just the delivery mechanism for what she’s really selling – compassion, understanding, and acceptance.
-Sure, she loves to cook, and she’s trained, and she’s owned a restaurant and everything – she’s got the credentials to be in the food business, in other words.
+My new friend’s business happens to be food, but listening to her talk, it hit me that food is just the delivery mechanism for what she’s really selling–compassion, understanding, and acceptance.
+She loves to cook, and she’s trained and owned a restaurant and everything.
+In other words, She has the credentials to be in the food business.

 But if you took the food business away from her and dropped her into, say, an auto mechanic business, I have the sense that she would use changing your oil as a way to deliver compassion, understanding, and acceptance.